 Sodium is a vital element in our body.
-The daily dosage of sodium needed for a healthy body is 2,400 milligrams.
-People take up sodium in their diet in different forms, and the main sodium source is salt or sodium chloride.
-Sodium and salt are interchangeably used by people, because ultimately, it has the same purpose inside the body.
+Hence, the daily dosage of sodium needed for a healthy body is 2,400 milligrams.
+Similarly, people take up sodium in their diet in different forms, and the main sodium source is salt or sodium chloride.
+Sodium and salt are interchangeably used by people because ultimately, it has the same purpose inside the body.
 However, both are completely different.

-What are the differences between Sodium and Sodium Chloride
+What is the Difference Between Sodium and Sodium Chloride?

 Sodium is a chemical element having the symbol Na and atomic number 11 while sodium chloride is a chemical compound having the chemical formula NaCl.
 Hence, the key difference between sodium and sodium chloride is that sodium is a chemical element whereas sodium chloride is a compound containing both sodium and chlorine chemical elements.